AdobeDocs/journey-optimizer.en/help/using/content-management/generative-web.md

 1. You can toggle the **[!UICONTROL Subject line]** or **[!UICONTROL Preheader]** to include them to the variant generation.

-1. Click **[!UICONTROL Upload brand asset]** to add any brand asset which contains content that can provide additional context the AI Assistant or select a previously uploaded one.
+1. Click **[!UICONTROL Upload brand asset]** to add any brand asset which contains content that can provide additional context the AI Assistant for Content Accelerator or select a previously uploaded one.

     ![](assets/full-email-3.png){zoomable="yes"}